icpc/gallery/README.md

 ## Flickr Tag Processing

 Even though flickr stores tags in their initial form, it is important to remember the following
 * by default, manually entered tags are split into separate words.
-Enclose the tag in quotes `'team$Aalto University'` to keep tag intact
+Enclose the tag in quotes `"team$Aalto University"` to keep tag intact
 * flickr eliminates all spaces and non-letter sybmols from tags for the filtering purposes
 * make sure to keep correct encoding on tags, specifically in people names, to consistently process diacritic symbols
 * make sure to enclose all university names with punctuation in quotes